Ariful-Islam-01/Console-Application-Development-Using-Numerical-Methods/README.md

 $$

-**Forward Elimination**: Transform the matrix into an **upper triangular form** by eliminating the lower triangular entries using row operations.
+**Forward Elimination:** Transform the matrix into an **upper triangular form** by eliminating the lower triangular entries using row operations.

-**Back Substitution**: After obtaining the upper triangular matrix, solve for the unknowns starting from the last equation upwards.
+**Back Substitution:** After obtaining the upper triangular matrix, solve for the unknowns starting from the last equation upwards.

-**Input Characteristics :**
+**Input Characteristics:**

 - The first line contains an integer $$n$$, the number of equations.
 - The next $$n$$ lines contain $$n+1$$ real numbers each.